Why choose a Lake District Staycation?

 Image courtesy of Drybeck Farm

-Drybeck Farm still have some glamping availability for autumn and, at time of writing, have a few breaks available this summer in one of their Shepherd’s Wagons in the glorious Eden Valley.
+Drybeck Farm in the glorious Eden Valley still have some glamping availability for winter and, at time of writing, also have some availabilty for peak bookings in 2021.
 (See all Glamping providers )

 What’s open in the Lake District